eluinstra/ebms-admin/versioned_docs/version-2.19.x/ebms-core/api.md

 - [CertificateMappingService](#certificatemappingservice)
 - [EbMSMessageService](#ebmsmessageservice)

-These services are implemented as a SOAP and a REST interface.
+These services are implemented as a SOAP interface and since EbMS 2.18.3 also as a REST interface.

 ## CPAService